1Password/scim-examples/azure-container-apps/README.md

 ### Region support

-When you create or deploy the Container App Environment, Azure may present an error that the region is not supported.
+When you create or deploy the Container App Environment, Azure may present an error that the region isn't supported.
 You can review Azure documentation to make sure the region you selected supports [Azure Container Apps](https://azure.microsoft.com/en-ca/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps).

 ### Container App Name requirements